thumphries/projector/README.rst

 - Extensive property-based testing

-The core calculus is fairly generic and could be used for other purposes.
+The core calculus is fairly generic and could be used for other purposes, though you may run into some cut corners.

 *********
 Blemishes
 *********

 - The language is being grown on an as-needed basis.
-Thus, your workflow may not yet be totally supported.
+Thus, your workflow may not be supported.
 - Computation has been pushed out of the templating language wherever possible, along with side effects.
 The expression language is rather underpowered.